zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    returns a different answer than we have stored in the cache.

-   :dm: A record describing the new resolver result.
+   :param dm: A record describing the new resolver result.

-   :old_addrs: Addresses that used to be part of the returned set for the query
+   :param old_addrs: Addresses that used to be part of the returned set for the query
               described by *dm*, but are not anymore.

-   :new_addrs: Addresses that were not part of the returned set for the query
+   :param new_addrs: Addresses that were not part of the returned set for the query
               described by *dm*, but now are.

    .. zeek:see:: dns_mapping_lost_name dns_mapping_new_name dns_mapping_unverified